dev-rodrigobaliza/flask-crud/README.md

-This is a REST API server using flask from a video course from mr. teclado.
+This is a crud tutorial using flask from a Mbithe Nzomo (https://www.digitalocean.com/community/tutorials/build-a-crud-web-app-with-python-and-flask-part-one)
-It uses flask, sqlalchemy and marshmallow.
+It uses flask, sqlalchemy and mariadb.
-The passwords were hashed with bcrypt for security reasons ;)

 **Install all packages**